tprasadtp/protonvpn-docker/README.md

     AllowedIPs = 0.0.0.0/0
     Endpoint = 91.229.23.180:51820
     ```
-- Only thing you need from the above config is `PrivateKey`.
+- Only thing needed from the above config is `PrivateKey`.
 - See https://protonvpn.com/support/wireguard-configurations/ for more info.

 ## Environment Variables & Config